An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: Numerical Results

 Our analysis indicates that this highly challenging benchmark evaluates the capability of a global optimization algorithm to explore the entire search space efficiently.
 An algorithm that overly emphasizes exploitation rather than exploration could struggle with many of the test functions in this benchmark.
 This is due to the small basin of attraction for the global minimum and the fixed relatively high distance from the vertex of the paraboloid (acting as a 'trap') to the global minimizer in all the test functions considered.

 It is also interesting to analyze the difference between using the local Lipschitz constant, as in $\text{HALO}_{\text{SDBOX}}$, or the global Lipschitz constant, like in HLO.
 Additionally, this benchmark confirms that using an estimate of the local Lipschitz constant for each partition leads to better performance. $\text{HALO}_{\text{SDBOX}}$ solves more problems than HLO and uses fewer function evaluations.

+We can also observe that HPLOR, which does not use any estimate of the Lipschitz constants, performs worse compared to HALO and HLO.
+This suggests that leveraging information about the Lipschitz constants, both local (HALO) and global (HLO), provides valuable insights that help accelerate convergence toward the global optimum for this set of functions

 When comparing the performance of DIRECT and its hybrid counterpart DIRMIN, it is evident that DIRMIN is significantly less effective than DIRECT.
 This is primarily because too many local searches start and end up at the vertex of the paraboloid.

 It appears that CMA-ES encounters significant difficulty in solving any of the objective functions.
 Our results indicate that almost $100 \%$ of the time, CMA-ES gets trapped at the vertex of the paraboloid.
 Also L-SHADE experiences some difficulty with this benchmark, as is only able to solve $11.4$ \% of the problems.